LordBrim/thesis/README.md

 - [ ] Add forget password functionality to send an email for a 4-digit pin confirmation.
 - [x] Add a forget password modal to accept the 4-digit pin.
   - [x] Add a button with a 5-minute timer to allow the user to resend another 4-digit pin.
 This new pin will invalidate the existing pin.
-  - [ ] Add a function to send the 4-digit pin to the email.
 - [x] Add set new password screen with password strength input rules.
 The user must adhere to the all password rules to change their password.
-- [ ] Add a back to login button for the successful set new password modal.
+- [x] Add a back to login button for the successful set new password modal.
 - [x] Replace login error modal with simpler text feedback below the inputs.
 - [ ] Add an event collection
   - [ ] Connect event collection for home screen